top of page

 Moving Forward

 So the question now becomes whether we are a good fit to work together.
 If you want more information about me, you can check out the about page here.
-Or, contact me today using the button below to schedule a free 15-minute phone consultation so we can discuss this further.
-I look forward to hearing from you!
+Or, contact me today using the button below to schedule a time to discuss this further.
+I hope to hear from you soon!

 Recovery from anxiety